radekstepan/therabench/README.md

 # TheraBench

-An evaluation platform for testing how well Small Language Models (SLMs) and LLMs respond to therapeutic scenarios (CBT, DBT, ACT).
+An evaluation platform for testing how well Small Language Models (SLMs) and LLMs respond to therapeutic scenarios (CBT, DBT, ACT) and perform context-based analysis (Transcript Adherence).

 ## 🏗 Architecture

 - **`packages/eval-engine`**: A Node.js CLI tool.
   - Generates synthetic patient scenarios using a "Judge" model (e.g., GPT-4).
-  - Runs local models (via Ollama) against these scenarios.
+  - Runs local models (via Ollama) or API models against these scenarios.
   - Uses the Judge model to score responses (0-100) and output JSON.
+  - Supports **Context-Based Evaluation** (RAG/Transcript) where the model must answer based solely on provided source text.
 - **`packages/dashboard`**: A React + Vite Web UI.
   - Visualizes the results.
+  - Tracks specific metrics: Safety, Empathy, Modality Adherence, and **Faithfulness**.
   - Allows human experts to override scores, rank answers, and add notes.
   - Exports the curated dataset for fine-tuning or analysis.